 - Google Maps

-Aside from selecting the mapping service to be used, you can also specify if you to pinpoint the location on the map or to also get driving directions to that location.
-In case of the last, you'll also have to specify a starting location.
+Aside from selecting the mapping service to be used, you can also specify if you only want to pinpoint the location on the map or to also get driving directions to that location.
+In case of the last, you’ll also have to specify a starting location.

 All these settings can be easily changed at the top part of the macro code.